 Some of these versions of Lady Grey tea also include lavender, rose flowers, and cornflowers.
 These additions give those versions of Lady Grey tea a very delicate flavor.

-What Flavors are in Earl Grey vs Lady Grey Tea
+What Flavors Are in Earl Grey vs Lady Grey Tea

-Both Earl Grey and Lady Grey teas are both made with black tea leaves and the main difference between the two is that Earl Grey tea often has a much stronger and bolder flavor than Lady Grey tea.
+Both Earl Grey and Lady Grey teas are made with black tea leaves and the main difference between the two is that Earl Grey tea often has a much stronger and bolder flavor than Lady Grey tea.

 In fact, the Nordic dislike of such a strongly flavored tea is what inspired the Twinings company to create Lady Grey tea in the early nineties.

 Traditional Earl Grey tea only has two ingredients which are black tea leaves and bergamot oil.
-Lady Grey tea has at least three ingredients and sometimes more including black tea, bergamot (usually less than in Earl Grey), orange and lemon peels.
+Lady Grey tea has at least three ingredients and sometimes more including black tea, bergamot (usually less than in Earl Grey), orange, and lemon peels.

 Are these teas available in decaffeinated?

 Lady Grey and Earl Grey tea are both caffeinated but you can find decaffeinated versions as well.
-Both of these teas are excellent first cup of the day tea, and both go well with milk and sugar or honey.
+Both of these teas are excellent first cup of the day teas, and both go well with milk and sugar or honey.

 Lemon slices also go very well with each of these teas.
-These teas are also appropriate for an afternoon pick me up.
+These teas are also appropriate for an afternoon pick-me-up.
 Lady Grey and Earl Grey teas are delicious when served hot, but Lady Grey also makes a wonderful iced tea or cold brew tea.